Vivid experiences in living photography Navigation Menu is a BLUE circle at Top Right

-On a rocky shoreline of the creek, enveloped by mangroves, Bentley saw a clear shiny bottle with paper inside.
-The cork was wet and very loose.
-It immediately fell out when he took the bottle from the sand.
-A wad of white paper inside was soaking wet.
-He took the message in the bottle back to the rowboat, out the creek and back to sailing catamaran Salty Paws.
+On a rocky shoreline of the creek, enveloped by mangroves, Bentley picked up a clear, shiny bottle with white paper inside.
+The bottle's cork was loose and fell out as he took the bottle from the sand.
+A wad of white paper was stuck inside.
+The sailors took the bottle back to the rowboat, rowed out the mouth of the creek and back to their floating home.

-The next day, after a short sail to Fernandez Bay, Bentley broke open the bottle to remove the paper.
-Floating the paper in fresh water, he could see a few lines of French, written in pencil, but the only clear text that he could make out was the name, Guillaume Rivest and a date of 27 Juin 2061.
-He looked on Facebook.
-There were 20 matching names.
-So, me sent a note using Facebook messenger and in less than 10 minutes, at 7 p.m. on a Saturday night, he received a response.
+The next day, after a short sail north to Fernandez Bay, Bentley broke open the bottle to remove the paper.
+Immersing the paper in fresh water, he could discern a few items of French handwriting in pencil.
+The only line that he could clearly make out was the name, Guillaume Rivest, and the date of 27 Juin 2106.

-The fusion of the bottle's discovery, it's drifting on ocean currents, and the film footage were like a rare chemical convergence from which life originally emerged.
+The bottle's message had a hopeful voyage.
+It began in writing.
+It drifted 3600 miles across ocean currents.
+It was captive inside a bottle, abandoned.
+Finally, the message was transformed and shared digitally.
+Its hopeful message was empowered by the character of the sailors aboard ship and shore, almost like a rare chemical catalyst prompts life to emerge.
 You might gather the same materials and order their sequence, but you would never be able to duplicate the next part of the story.

-Guillaume Rivest added to the story, writing in French on Facebook:
+Guillaume added to the story, writing in French on Facebook:

 Yesterday, four years later, by the greatest chance, I get a message from a guy named Bentley Smith telling me he found a bottle with my name inside.
 No contact in common, I immediately think of a scam, but it sends me in the seconds following a picture of my name, written by myself on a paper in very bad condition.